 Step 2 - Resume your draft

 If you have a saved draft, LinkedIn shows a "Resume your draft" prompt at the top of the composer.
-Click it and your draft loads in the editor.
+Click it to reload your previous work.

 linkedin-desktop-resume-your-draft